damnnDaman/damnnDaman/README.md

 <p>I’m a second-year Software Engineering student at the University of Guelph with a passion for building innovative solutions that bridge the gap between humans and technology.
 My interests lie in AI, full-stack development, and robotics, and I enjoy tackling real-world challenges through coding and design.</p>
 <p>
-🌟 Highlights: Undergraduate Teaching Assistant @University of Guelph <br>Seeking Summer 2025 co-op/internships opportunities.</p>
+🌟 Highlights:<p></p><br><h6>Undergraduate Teaching Assistant @University of Guelph <br>Seeking Summer 2025 co-op/internships opportunities.</h6>
+<p>🎯 Goals:</p>
-<p>🎯 Goals: I aim to create impactful software that improves accessibility and inclusivity, especially for students with unique needs.
-I’m excited about exploring AI-driven solutions and contributing to HCI research to make technology more intuitive and accessible.</p>
+ <br><h6>I aim to create impactful software that improves accessibility and inclusivity, especially for students with unique needs.
+I’m excited about exploring AI-driven solutions and contributing to HCI research to make technology more intuitive and accessible.</h6>
 ###

 <div align="center">